AndreaDiotallevi/learning-journal/daily-notes.md

   - Sometimes anticipating the thought or the pairing partner helping to smooth the process.
   - Not getting mad at each at the end, regardless the consistent error messages on the screen.
   - Probably we should have taken more breaks, but we both enjoyed the experience and were happy to continue coding.

+  ### Day 4 - Thursday 14th November

+  - The TDD workshop was great, with continuous interaction and practical examples.
+  - What is TTD?
+A process of writing tests to guide the writing of code to meet the user needs.
+  - Why to use it?
+To help breaking down the problem, to serve as documentation, to act as a safety net (true for tests in general).
+  - Piggy bank example.
+The detailed TDD process includes:
+    - Define user needs: store money, discourage people from taking it out, destroy and take all the money out, shaking it tells us if there is money.
+    - Write user stories:
+      - As a user (entity that can do the things - this line is less useful until we have several roles in a program, like owner, guests etc.).
+      - So I can save money (context - it doesn't describe the method and it is not integral part of the functionality of the program).
+      - I want to store it in a piggy bank (most important line).
+    - Define a domain model (nouns & verbs, objects & messages).
+    - Write a feature test:
+      `piggy_bank = piggyBank.new`
+      `piggy_bank.store(1)`
+      => `"clink"`
+    - Write a unit test: